Skip to content

 Go prepared, or go home!

-If the presentation is online, choose a comfy and silent location for the time of the interview.
+If presentation is online, choose a comfy and silent location for the time of interview.
 A little showoff of your board game collection is a nice add-up.

-If you want to add expansions or special add-ons, they should know beforehand and they even may appreciate it as expansions are a great source of adding income for a publisher from a single IP.
+If you want to add expansions or special add-ons, they should know before-hand and they even may appreciate it as expansions are great source of adding income for a publisher from a single IP.

 In A Nutshell